RESIDENCY DETAILS AND APPLICATION

 Thread covers the following expenses for all resident artists:

 - All travel within Senegal (from arrival to departure).

 - A modest materials budget (further funding can be discussed with the Director)

-Travel to Senegal can be arranged with the help of Thread’s team.
-Whether this means our sponsorship of travel grants, or other third-party funding.
+Thread does not cover travel to Senegal.
+We can help via sponsorship of travel grants, or other third-party funding.